UMN-LATIS/elevator/documentation/docs.md

 When enabled, users will be able to add multiple copies of this field.
 For example, they may wish to add multiple dates to a single item.

+#### Directly Searchable ####

+This box controls whether this field will appear within the "Advanced search" box, as a field that can be searched exclusively.

+#### Click to Search ####

+When enabled, this will make the contents of the field into a link, which will trigger a new search.

 ## Saving a Template ##

 After clicking "submit" you'll be returned to the list of templates.
 From here, you should adjust the display order for your newly created template.